qwertie/ecsharp/lemp/index.md

 <img src='ecs.png' style='float:left; padding:4px; border:1px #ccc; margin:8px;' alt='E C sharp logo'/>

 LeMP is a new open-source LISP-style macro processor for C#, comparable to [sweet.js](http://sweetjs.org/) for Javascript.
 Are you a good developer, but reluctant to "buy into" commercial tools such as PostSharp to enhance your productivity?
-If so, LeMP will make you more productive.
+If so, LeMP — a preprocessor built on a parser called Enhanced C# — can make you more productive.

 <div class="sidebox" style="max-width:231px;"><img src="lemp-sidebar.png" style="max-width:100%; max-height:100%;"/></div>